r4hulgupta/simple-website-tf-chef/README.md

     1. The instances will pull `ws_bootstrap.sh` from GCS based on the value of metadata key `startup_script_url` and run it locally.
         > Since Private Google Access is enabled, the instance will use GCP private network to get the script from GCS bucket.
 2. Bootstrapping process triggered by `ws_bootstrap.sh`:
-    1. Git pull to GSR repo to get Chef cookbooks.
+    1. Git pull to CSR repo to get Chef cookbooks.
     2. Run chef client local mode to start the configuration.
 Chef will then apply website code and bring Apache web server up.
 3. A Global HTTPS Load Balancer to interface and load balance the traffic between end users and the web servers.
     1. A self signed cert will be created and applied to GLB to serve SSL connections.